A Day at the Races (album): "Tie Your Mother Down"

 "Tie Your Mother Down" was written by Brian May in Tenerife in early 1968, two years before the formation of Queen.
 At the time, he was working on his PhD in Astronomy.
 He wrote the song on Spanish guitar and thought he'd change the title and chorus later on, but when he brought it to the band for inclusion on this album, Freddie Mercury liked the original and it was kept the way it was written.

 The song is preceded by an instrumental introduction consisting of a multi-tracked guitar part, reminiscent of the song "White Man", followed by a Shepard tone figure, which is reprised at the end of "Teo Torriatte" to create a "circle" in the album.
 The ascending scale of the second part of the intro was created by reversing a recording of a descending scale played on a harmonium.

 The main bulk of the song can be described as heavy blues rock, featuring aggressive vocals by lead singer Mercury, as well as a slide guitar solo by May, who provided most of the backing vocals.

 A music video was made for the song, directed by Bruce Gowers and based on a performance clip shot at Nassau Coliseum in Long Island, New York, in February 1977 during the band's US arena headlining tour.
 After its release in 1976, the song was played by Queen on every subsequent tour.

 "You Take My Breath Away"

 "You Take My Breath Away" was written by Mercury and based on the harmonic minor scale.
 He performed it by himself at the summer gigs in 1976 before recording it, and all of the vocals in the version of the song on the album were performed by him, as was the piano part.

-Unusual for Queen, Mercury's lead vocals were triple-tracked to achieve "a solo vocal that could hold its own against the chorus."
+Unusually for Queen, Mercury's lead vocals were triple-tracked to achieve "a solo vocal that could hold its own against the chorus."

 There is a vocal interlude between this song and the next in which a wash of vocals consisting of a loop of a multi-tracked Mercury repeating the words "take my breath" steadily increases in volume until it resolves into the echoed phrase "take my breath away" and fades out.